Deep Dive

 2. No Clear Secondary Driver

-What it means: Without a clear catalyst, the price move is best attributed to general market flows and its own low liquidity profile.
+What it means: Without a clear catalyst, IO lacked the momentum to buck the negative market trend.

 3. Near-term Market Outlook